col-mustang/sms_spam_detector/README.md

     - The conditional returns a message if the text is “ham”.
 (5 points)

-    -T he conditional returns a message if the text is “spam”.
+    - The conditional returns a message if the text is “spam”.
 (5 points)

 - Create the Gradio Interface Application (20 points)